History of Ohio in Timeline

 In 1976, the Cincinnati Reds won the World Series.

-In July 1979, Ohio Governor Jim Rhodes led a State of Ohio Trade Mission to China, which resulted in the development of economic ties, a sister state-province relationship with Hubei province, and academic exchanges between Ohio State University and Wuhan University.
+In July 1979, Ohio Governor Jim Rhodes led a State of Ohio Trade Mission to China, which resulted in developing economic ties, including a sister state-province relationship with Hubei province.

 Columbus' Union Station was last served in 1979 by the National Limited.